asPounder/seleniumWebScraper/README.md

 ## Roadmap

 The project is <b>finished</b>.<br>
-Any suggestions for improvemnts or ideas are always welcome.<br>
+Any suggestions for improvements or ideas are always welcome.<br>
 Feel free to contribute as you like!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>